 Individuals who start using Xanax in larger doses are more prone to becoming addicted sooner, but most can fall prey to dependency in a month or less even on small doses.

 Xanax can also cause the brain to malfunction where coordination comes into play.
 This means users might have trouble with speech and trouble keeping their balance at times.
 Difficulty concentrating on tasks is a common problem, too — from menial household chores to big projects at work.
 Blending over from physical effects that Xanax has on the brain to psychological effects, individuals run the risk of actually damaging brain cells when they are used or abused for several months or more.
 Xanax bars can also alter appetite and weight.
-It has also been said to affect a user’s sex drive.
+It also affects a user’s sex drive.

 Since taking high doses of Xanax can result in developing tolerance faster, users are unable to get the same effect over time.
 This could lead to experimentation where they mix Xanax with other substances like alcohol, depressants, and stimulants.
 To mix it with other substances can be fatal.
 There have been many incidents where users overdose because of drug cocktails with Xanax.

-Long-term side effects of abuse may be avoided with proper treatment.
+Proper treatment may help you avoid the long-term side effects of abuse.
 Medical detox is the safest way to wean off Xanax and move back into a healthy and fully functioning life.
 If people started taking Xanax as part of a treatment plan for anxiety or other conditions such as panic disorder, they will require treatment that addresses the original condition.
 This may come in the form of another medication or more natural alternatives, like yoga and meditation.

 Detoxing from Xanax should never be attempted alone.
 With the right care during withdrawal and continuing treatment, users can get back on their feet and manage substance abuse and mental health issues with appropriate treatment options that are suited to their long-term needs.
 To learn more about signs of Xanax addiction and addiction treatment, contact Hathaway Recovery Drug & Alcohol Treatment Center today at (909) 971-3333.